grow/grow/README.md

 ## Experimental!

 The Grow SDK is still under development and is *considered experimental*.
 We may make backwards-incompatible changes to the API and design until v0.1.0.
-Please consult the documentation at growsdk.org, give it a try, and provide feedback.
+Please consult the documentation at http://growsdk.org, [join the mailing list](https://groups.google.com/forum/#!forum/growsdk), give it a try, and provide feedback.

 ## Quick start usage